qbiqing/CS5228-Team26-FinalProject/README.md

 ### Stock_nb.ipynb
 This notebook contains all the steps in the way of analysing and incorporating the stock data, along with correlation heatmaps.

+### xgboost_utils.py
+This file contains all the methods that transform the data using finalized methods for data cleaning, preprocessing, encoding, and auxiliary data addition.
+The resultant data can be passed to the models for training and generating the final prediction.